samuelmaddock/blog.samuelmaddock.com/content/posts/google-widevine-blocked-my-browser.md

 After 4 months of waiting, that is the response I got from [Widevine](https://www.widevine.com/), Google’s DRM for web browsers, regarding a [license agreement](https://github.com/castlabs/electron-releases#verified-media-path-vmp).
 For the last 2 years I’ve been working on a web browser that now cannot be completed because Google, the creators of the _open source_ browser Chrome, won’t allow DRM in an _open source_ project.

 The browser I’m building, called [Metastream](https://github.com/samuelmaddock/metastream), is an Electron-based (Chromium derived), MIT-licensed browser hosted on GitHub.
 Its main feature is the ability to playback videos on the web, synchronized with other peers.
-Each client runs its own instance of the Metastream browser and transmits playback information to keep them in sync.
+Each client runs its own instance of the Metastream browser and transmits playback information to keep them in sync—no audio or video content is sent.

 If someone is creating a browser that wants to playback media, they’ll soon discover the requirement of DRM for larger web media services such as Netflix and Hulu.
 There are a few DRM providers for the web including Widevine, PlayReady, and FairPlay.